 Indian gravestone industry

-Over the last decade, during which the Indian granite industry has gone through a strong growth period with a major expansion in extraction of blocks and in the production of slabs and tiles, another less known segment has also been growing steadily and increasing its market share in the world markets.
-In today’s world where in practically all the segments of the stone industry there is a serious slowdown to an extent never seen before, the Indian gravestone manufacturing industry is still growing steadily.
+During the last 15 years, while the Indian granite industry has gone through a strong growth period with a major expansion in extraction of blocks and in the production of slabs and tiles, another less known segment has also been growing steadily and increasing its market share in the world markets.
+We refer to the Indian gravestone manufacturing industry is still growing steadily.
 The important and interesting point to note is that this industry and its products have no market at all in India; it is a 100% export oriented industry.
 The industry has developed into a world-class competitive one outsmarting other countries like China etc. This article examines the state of the industry today.

 Number and size of companies